oprypin/markdown-callouts/docs/index.md

 The fact that we used blockquote syntax doesn't mean any actual blockquote is involved, this is still just an admonition.
 We are just making a clear delineation for the block, but otherwise the angle quotes are discarded.

-However... if you'll also be viewing the same Markdown through a renderer that doesn't support this special syntax, it will indeed be a blockquote -- that is [graceful degradation](#project-goals).
+However... if you'll also be viewing the same Markdown through a renderer that doesn't support this special syntax, it will indeed be a blockquote -- that is also [graceful degradation](#project-goals).

 ???
 "Compare this to the [Admonition][] extension"